US: Biden administration to use last of Ukraine funds

 Updated:

-US officials are warning that funding for Ukraine will run out this month if teh congress does not pass Joe Biden's emergency supplemental spending request.
+US officials are warning that funding for Ukraine will run out this month if the congress does not pass Joe Biden's emergency supplemental spending request.

 trending now